Article updated 05 November 2020 for accuracy and completeness.

 If you pay for food and drink yourself when you are away from your normal place of work on a business trip, you can claim that cost back from the company.
 The company can also include this cost in its accounts as a business expense.

-If you travel for work on a bicycle that belongs to you personally, the usual rules for whether the journey counts as for business apply.
+If you travel for work on a bicycle that belongs to you personally, the usual rules for whether the journey counts for business apply.
 And if your journey does qualify as a business journey, you can claim that expense from the company at a cost of 20p per mile.
-Also remember that the company can also provide you with a bicycle under the cycle to work scheme.
+Also remember that the company can also provide you with a bicycle under the Cycle to Work scheme.

 Normally, claiming for any clothing that could be part of an everyday wardrobe is not allowable – so if you have to buy heels for work but they could be worn outside of work then you cannot claim for the cost of the shoes.
 So what can you claim for?